 Description

-Buttermilk lends a light tang to bring depth of flavor to this chocolate cake that comes together without an electric beater and is topped with an easy ganache!
+This Buttermilk Chocolate Cake recipe has a light tang and full on chocolate flavor thanks to the buttermilk.
+The beauty of this cake is that comes together without an electric beater and is topped with an easy ganache!

 Ingredients